Batch Processing- The Serverless Way

 While we assume a simple implementation of the batch processing Lambda function in this post, there are several interesting questions to be answered when implementing a batch processing solution:

 ✓ Do we need ordered processing of the files?
-If so, what is the sort key?
+If so, what is the ordering key?

 Things to keep in mind: In case sequential processing is required, we will have to set the reserved concurrency setting of Lambda function to 1.
 However, we must also understand that this reserved concurrency is across all the versions of the function